jltien/feed-reader-testing/README.md

 # Project Overview
-This is a web-based application that reads RSS feeds with Jasmine testing.
+This is a web-based application that reads RSS feeds.
+It is tested with Jasmine.

 # How To Run
 Open index.html on a web browser.